Product ConsultantKardderStrategy Delivered

 Launch strategy (UCLA-specific)

-Target market + personas
+Target market and personas

 Positioning statement and messaging frame

-Channel tactics + flowcharts
+Channel tactics and flowcharts

-Budget breakdown (event + creator spend)
+Budget breakdown (event and creator spend)

 Measurement plan (installs, accounts created, awareness survey)